Calcam Settings

 CAD Models

 Calcam looks for CAD model definition (.ccm) files in a list of user-set directories which are set using the settings dialog.
 These are listed in the top-left list box in the settings window.
 If any of these directories do not exist or are unreadable, they will appear in red, otherwise they are listed in black.
 Directories to look for .ccm files can be added or removed using the buttons underneath the path list box.
-Note: the CAD model search does not traverse sub-directories, so if a subdirectory of a directory already in the list contains more definition files, it must still be added separately.
+The CAD model search does not traverse sub-directories, so if a subdirectory of a directory already in the list contains more definition files, it must still be added separately.

 CAD model definitions detected in the CAD model search paths are listed in the top-right list box in the settings window.
 These are the CAD models which will be available to choose from in Calcam GUI tools.
-You can select an existing model in this list and click the Edit... button under the CAD model list to open the CAD model editor with that model, or use the New... button under the CAD model list to create a new model definition.
+You can select an existing model in this list and click the Edit… button under the CAD model list to open the CAD Model Definition Editor with that model, or use the New… button under the CAD model list to create a new model definition.
 The list is refreshed periodically, so creating or removing model definitions will be automatically reflected in the list.

 Image Sources